-My friend Roberto was killed in Honduras this year.
+My friend Roberto was killed in Honduras last year.

 Back in 2010 he hosted us, fed us, and welcomed us into his home.
 But the violence in his village prevailed.